Panasonic Lumix GH2 Review

 Panasonic GH2 Print Quality

-ISO 160 shots are a bit soft at 20x30, but look quite good at 16x24 inches, with good detail, but muted color.
+ISO 160 shots are a bit soft at 24 x 36, but look quite good at 20 x 30 inches, with good detail but slightly muted color.
 That's unfortunately the way JPEGs look from most Panasonic cameras, and the GH2 is no exception.

-ISO 200 shots are slightly softer than the 160 shots, but still very good at 16x24 inches.
+ISO 200 shots are slightly softer than the 160 shots, but still very good at 16 x 20 inches.

-ISO 800 shots start to soften a little more at 16x24, and colors darken.
-Results look better printed at 13x19 inches.
+ISO 800 shots start to soften a little more at 16 x 20, and colors darken a bit.
+Results look better printed at 13 x 19 inches.

-ISO 1,600 files are good, if a little soft, at 13x19 inches.
-Colors are darker still, and reds start to lose detail.
+ISO 1,600 prints are good, if a little soft, at 8 x 10 inches.
+Colors are a bit darker still, and reds start to lose detail.

-ISO 3,200 shots look better at 11x14 inches, but shadows and mids all appear pretty dark and dreary.
+ISO 3,200 shots look better at 5 x 7 inches, though the shadows and mids do appear somewhat dark.

-In terms of resolution, the Panasonic GH2 does quite well, with good detail at very large print sizes from 160 to 1,600.
-Even its highest setting can be relied upon to make a usable 5x7-inch print.
-But when shooting in low light, we recommend capturing a RAW image as well, as color muting and inaccuracy intensifies as ISO rises.
+In terms of resolution, the Panasonic GH2 does quite well, with good detail at very large print sizes from ISO 160 to 800.
+When shooting in low light, however, we recommend capturing a RAW image as well, as color muting and inaccuracy intensifies as ISO rises.

 In the Box